tejat4/Assignment_memory_allocation-RAM-/README.md

 No OS dependency (bare-metal style)
 Simple and easy to understand

-6. Limitations
+6. Limitations:
 No block merging → fragmentation can occur.
 Max 100 allocations at a time.
 No memory alignment guarantees.

-7. Example Output
+7. Example Output:
 Simulation complete.